 Other Animals Looking for Homes

 Obie needs an experienced lifelong home.
 He needs a person who will continue his education and work with him consistently, following similar techniques to those which I have been using.
 He needs daily routine, but variety in his exercise.
 He will need access to turn out and a stable along with other equine company.
+Obie is full of character and potential and deserves to find his forever family.

 Anyone who is interested in Obie will need to complete an application form.